sostenibilidad-unam/sostenibilidad-unam.github.io/content/pages/personal/lakshmi.md

 - Teoría y métodos de trayectorias y transformaciones hacia la sostenibilidad.

 ### Bio
 Lakshmi has a B.Sc. in biology (UNAM) and two M.Sc. in environmental planning and management (UAX; IHE-Delft).
-For the past eleven years she has been involved in educational and capacity building projects related to wetland management, water governance, and sustainability science.
+For the past twelve years she has been involved in educational and capacity building projects related to wetland management, water governance, and sustainability science.
 She co-coordinated the design of the Graduate Program in Sustainability Sciences at UNAM, and is currently working at the National Laboratory for Sustainability Sciences (LANCIS-IE-UNAM) in research projects related to stakeholders' engagement, governance and transformation to sustainability in Mexico.
-She is part of the Transformative pathways to sustainability: learning across disciplines, contexts and cultures (PATHWAYS Network), where she co-coordinates the North America Hub (one of the six hubs that conform the Pathways to Sustainability Global Consortium).
+She is part of the Transformative pathways to sustainability: learning across disciplines, contexts and cultures (PATHWAYS Network), where she co-coordinated the North America Hub (one of the six hubs that conform the Pathways to Sustainability Global Consortium).
 She is a PhD candidate at the Graduate Program in Sustainability Sciences (UNAM) and her research title is: _“Promoting transformative pathways to sustainability through collective agency: The Transformation-Lab in the Xochimilco social-ecological system”._

 <img src="/images/LCJenXochi.png" width="100%">